 To make your own leave-in conditioner, you will need a few essential ingredients that are readily available in most kitchens and grocery stores.
 These include distilled water, jojoba oil, vegetable glycerin, and vitamin E oil.
 Jojoba oil is similar to the natural oils produced by your scalp and can help regulate your scalp's oil production, while vegetable glycerin helps retain moisture in your hair.

-Ingredients for Homemade Leave-In Conditioner | Benefits for Hair Health |
+Ingredients for Homemade Leave-In Conditioner | Benefits for Hair health |

 ---|---|